 All outputs are protected against excessive over-currents.
-Both PWM controllers use the upper MOSFET's on-resistance, r{DS(ON)} to monitor the current for protection against shorted outputs.
-Both linear regulators monitor their respective VSEN pins for under-voltage to protect against excessive currents.
+The PWM controller uses the upper MOSFET's on-resistance, $r{\text{DS}(\text{ON})}$ to monitor the current for protection against shorted output.
+All linear controllers monitor their respective VSEN pins for under-voltage events to protect against excessive currents.

-Figure 8 illustrates the over-current protection with an overload on OUT2.
-The overload is applied at T0 and the current increases through the inductor (L{OUT2}).
-At time T1, the OVER-CURRENT2 comparator trips when the voltage across Q3 ($i_D \cdot r{DS(ON)}$) exceeds the level programmed by

-ROCSET.
-This inhibits all outputs, discharges the soft-start capacitor (CSS) with a 28μA current sink, and increments the counter.
+Figure 4 illustrates the over-current protection with an overload on OUT1.
+The overload is applied at T0 and the current increases through the inductor (LOUT1).
+At time T1, the OVER-CURRENT comparator trips when the voltage across Q1 (i_D • r{DS(ON)}) exceeds the level programmed by ROCSET.
+This inhibits all outputs, discharges the soft-start capacitor (C{SS}) with a 10mA current sink, and increments the counter.
 CSS recharges at T2 and initiates a soft-start cycle with the error amplifiers clamped by soft-start.
-With OUT2 still overloaded, the inductor current increases to trip the overcurrent comparator.
-Again, this inhibits all outputs, but the soft-start voltage continues increasing to 4.5V before discharging.
+With OUT1 still overloaded, the inductor current increases to trip the over-current comparator.
+Again, this inhibits all outputs, but the soft-start voltage continues increasing to 4V before discharging.
 The counter increments to 2.
 The soft-start cycle repeats at T3 and trips the over-current comparator.
-The SS pin voltage increases to 4.5V at T4 and the counter increments to 3.
+The SS pin voltage increases to 4V at T4 and the counter increments to 3.
 This sets the fault latch to disable the converter.
 The fault is reported on the FAULT/RT pin.

-The PWM1 controller operates in the same way as PWM2 to over-current faults.
-Additionally, the two linear controllers monitor the VSEN pins for an under-voltage.
-Should excessive currents cause VSEN3 or VSEN4 to fall below the linear under-voltage threshold, the LUV signal sets the over-current latch, providing C{SS} is fully charged.
+The linear controllers operate in the same way as the PWM in response to over-current faults.
+The differentiating factor for the linear controllers is that they monitor the VSEN pins for under-voltage events.
+Should excessive currents cause the voltage at the VSEN pins to fall below the linear under-voltage threshold, the LUV signal sets the over-current latch if C{SS} is fully charged.
 Blanking the LUV signal during the C{SS} charge interval allows the linear outputs to build above the under-voltage threshold during normal operation.
 Cycling the bias input power off then on resets the counter and the fault latch.

-FIGURE 5.
+FIGURE 4.
 OVER-CURRENT OPERATION